amiekisiak/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

 ## Description
 The purpose of this project was to build portfolio layout using the Bootstrap CSS Framework.
-It was achieved by properly structuring website and adding Bootsrap elements while making it responsive.
+It was achieved by properly structuring website and adding Bootstrap elements while making it responsive.

 ## Installation
 N/A